mojtabahbb/interval-timer/README.md

 ## 🙌 Contributing

 Pull requests are welcome!
-If you improve a feature or fix a bug, please submit a PR — but remember your version must remain open-source under GPL-3.0.
+If you improve a feature or fix a bug, please submit a PR .

 ---